-- needs to tighten the reins in her classroom. - She begins to tighten the reins and reprimands Shelly, a chronic offender. - Sam is singling her out based on her gender. - What are the obligations of the school to investigate the claim?
+- Sam is a relaxed, easygoing instructor.
+She is not offended by student jokes or inappropriate comments.
+The school instructs her that she needs to tighten the reins in her classroom. - She begins to tighten the reins and reprimands Shelly, a chronic offender. - Shelly complains that whenever males in her class have said similar things in the past, they have not been disciplined and complains that Sam is singling her out based on her gender. - What are the obligations of the school to investigate the claim?